kevinbae15/robin-availability-api/README.md

 Success Response Example:

-> Note, duplicate products are allowed, BUT duplicate options for a single attribute or duplicate attributes are not allowed
+> Note, duplicate products are allowed, BUT duplicate options for a single attribute or duplicate attributes for a single product are not allowed

 ```
 {